git719/azm/README.md

 ### Functions
+This is a little _Swiss Army knife_ that can very quickly perform the following functions:
 1. Read-Only Functions
     > **Note**<br>
     Of course these Read-Only functions are *only* available if you setup the tool to logon with an account that has the respective Read-Only privileges.